Tag

 5. LovIt

 LovIt is one of those places that you go and know you will never be disappointed.
-The Cascais restaurant’s outdoor dining area on the Casa da Guia grounds is large and that’s a good thing – because it always fills up.
-There’s dining inside too if the weather doesn’t cooperate.
+The Cascais restaurant’s outdoor dining area on the Casa da Guia grounds is large, and that’s a good thing because it always fills up.
+There’s dining inside, too, if the weather doesn’t cooperate.
 But being outside with a view of the coastline makes it so special.
-As does the menu, which is ridiculously good for people who all want something different.
+The menu is ridiculously good for people who want something different.
 The sushi here is offered in abundance, even up to a 40-piece platter.

 @foodtravelist